hermie64/tm1-sublime/README.md

 5. I pre-configured Sublime Text so that:
   a.
 Trailing whitespace is automatically trimmed on save.
   b.
 If not present, an empty new line at eof is created on save.
-10. If you don’t like the default font of Sublime Text, here a couple of good suggestions for coding fonts (I’m using for example the “Input” font and that’s also the font you see in the screenshots): http://t3n.de/news/coding-fonts-8-besten-schriften-678847/
+10. If you don’t like the default font of Sublime Text, here are couple of good suggestions for coding fonts: http://t3n.de/news/coding-fonts-8-besten-schriften-678847/
+I’m using for example the “Input” font and that’s also the font you see in the screenshots.

 ## TODO
 1. Code suggestions will be given as you type and code snippets can be inserted (tab key will allow you to jump from argument to argument).